 The EDNAs are awards for women who have made feminist difference, whose activity advances the social, political, or economic status of women: the battlers and the unsung heroines who show commitment and determination.
-The nomination process is straight-forward and requires you to submit evidence that the nominee meet the criteria.
-See the nomination form for the various categories.

-The Review Panel is looking for evidence of the nominee’s achievements or actions that have improved the status of women, whether on a small or large scale.
+The Review Panel looks for evidence of the nominee’s achievements or actions that have improved the status of women, whether on a small or large scale.
 The EDNAs are not long service awards; being well-known in a field of activity is not a requirement and is no advantage when the Review Panel is appraising nominations.

 Awards will be presented at a ceremony in central Sydney on Friday 16 November, 2018.
 Tickets are now on sale on Eventbrite.